AnkitDagar1213/Food-delivery-App/README.md

 ### Services:

-UserService: Handles User data to make order
+UserService: Handles User data to make order.

-AdminService: Handles Admin power to create,delete,update and get fooditems data
+AdminService: Handles Admin power to create,delete,update and get fooditems data.

-RestaurantService: Handles Restaurant-related business logic
+RestaurantService: Handles Restaurant-related business logic.

-OrderService: Handles Order made by user business logic
+OrderService: Handles Order made by user business logic.

-FoodItemService: Handles FoodItem-related business logic
+FoodItemService: Handles FoodItem-related business logic.

 ### Repository:

-UserRepository: Communicates with the database for user-related operations
+UserRepository: Communicates with the database for user-related operations.

-AdminRepository: Communicates with the database for Admin-related operations
+AdminRepository: Communicates with the database for Admin-related operations.

 RestaurantRepository: Communicates with the database for Restaurant-related operations

-OrderRepository: Communicates with the database for Order-related operations
+OrderRepository: Communicates with the database for Order-related operations.

-FoodItemRepository: Communicates with the database for FoodItem-related operations
+FoodItemRepository: Communicates with the database for FoodItem-related operations.

 ## Database Design:

-User table: Contains user details such as name, email, password, and phone number
+User table: Contains user details such as user_id,name, email, address, and phone number.

-Admin table: Contains chat messages between users, along with the sender and receiver IDs
+Admin table: Contains Admin details such as Admin_id, username, password, email, phone number, food list and orderList.

-Restaurant table: Contains the status details such as status name and description
+Restaurant table: Contains the status details such as status name and description.

-Order table: Contains the status details such as status name and description
+Order table: Contains the status details such as status name and description.

-FoodItem table: Contains the status details such as status name and description
+FoodItem table: Contains the status details such as status name and description.

 ## Data Structure: